RyanMalt/ProjectionConstants/README.txt

         *Directory used to hold all error files as they are created *Error files are denoted by errors_n_m_num_points_version.txt
-        *For new models which are trained, their error values/results are directly appended to that file.
+        *For new models which are trained, their error values/results are directly appended to that file
+        *Also holds model history plots.

     VecData:
         *Directory which holds the vectors which form the subspaces